 The monument erected here was due to the initiative of prominent intellectuals who in 1867 inaugurated it with the presence of King Luís and his father Fernando.

-Made by the romantic sculptor Victor Bastos (1830-1894), it is a sculptural ensemble constituted by a bronze statue of the poet that sits on an octagonal pedestal.
+It is a sculptural ensemble constituted by a bronze statue of the poet that sits on an octagonal pedestal.
 Each of the vertices exhibits a statue of a remarkable figure of the national culture.
 Among them are: Fernão Lopes, João de Barros, Vasco Mouzinho de Quevedo, Gomes Eanes de Azurara, Francisco Sá de Meneses, Fernão Lopes de Castanheda, Pedro Nunes and Jerónimo Corte-Real.

 Now we invite you to continue along Rua do Loreto until you turn left into Rua Marechal Saldanha.
 Down the street you can find the Alto de Santa Catarina Garden, mostly known as Miradouro do Adamastor (Adamastor Viewpoint).